-Intravenous immunoglobulin (IVIg) is a treatment that can boost antibody levels in people with immunodeficiencies, autoimmune diseases, or inflammatory diseases.
-It contains antibodies which are proteins that help protect against infection.
+Intravenous immunoglobulin (IVIg) is a treatment that can boost antibody levels in people with immunodeficiencies, autoimmune diseases, or inflammatory conditions.
+It contains antibodies, which are proteins that help protect against infection.

 This article discusses the uses, side effects, risks, and results of IVIg.
 It also explains what happens during treatment and alternatives for those who cannot undergo IVIg treatment.

 Immunoglobulins are antibodies, which are proteins the body makes to protect itself against infections.
 They are part of the immune system and present in plasma, which is an amber-colored liquid that comes from blood.

 Doctors can use immunoglobulins as a treatment therapy in the form of IVIg.
 To make it, a laboratory separates plasma from the blood of thousands of healthy donors and then combines it, creating a concentrate.
 Doctors then administer this concentrate intravenously, which means into a person’s veins.

 There are several classes of immunoglobulins.
 The most abundant in human blood, and in IVIg, is immunoglobulin G (IVG).
 The composition of IVIg is very similar to the naturally occurring immunoglobulins in blood plasma, with IVG comprising

 - Replacement therapy: Some people have health conditions that lower their antibody levels, such as immune deficiencies.
 Low dose IVIg can replace the missing antibodies and protect against a range of infections.